 Starting a New Line within the same Excel Cell has puzzled many Excel users.
-You will find below the wrong and the right way to Start New Line in Excel Cell.
+You can find below the wrong and the right way to Start New Line in Excel Cell.

 Start New line in Excel Cell